MJoergen/x16-nexys4ddr/log.md

 the bulk of the time is spent reading the 128 kByte ROM image.
 I don't know why this takes so long, and I've filed yet another issue on Xilinx' forum.

-Next step is to get the SD card working, implement RAM banking, as well implementing the remaining VERA modes.
+Next step is to get the SD card working (i.e. the VERA SPI support), implement RAM banking, and implement the remaining VERA modes.